 Price is a prime consideration, as accommodation in Singapore is some of the most expensive in the world to live in.
 Though, if you’re coming from expat hubs like Hong Kong, London or New York you will find accommodation in Singapore decidedly good value for what you get.
 Other important factors were safety, character, location and entertainment.

 Short term accommodation and serviced apartments that offer similar services and amenities come at a higher cost and with more flexibility.
-A comfortable studio apartment located reasonably centrally will cost $5,000-6,000 per month from the likes of LMB Housing.
+A comfortable studio apartment located reasonably centrally will cost $5,000-6,000 per month from the likes of Move and Stay.
 Charges can be arranged weekly also, often at added cost.
 If you are looking for short-term accommodation visit our specialist guide.

 Prices in Singapore range hugely depending on standard and location of the development.
 The price for a 2-bed condominium close to Orchard Road will cost around S$6000 (€3730, US$4730) but by going a little further out to the likes of Holland Village will bring that cost down closer to S$3500 per month for the same, and down again to S$2500 if you’re willing to consider HDB Flats.
 You can also find value by picking older condominiums.
 By ‘old’ they mean 10+ years old so don’t worry!

 Using a flatshare site like EasyRoomMate can save you significant amount time and money when looking for your first home in Singapore.
 This is also a great way to make new friends when moving to Singapore.